GeoPredict: Leveraging Predictive Kinematics and 3D Gaussian Geometry for Precise VLA Manipulation: Introduction

 Second, at the geometric level, we introduce a \emph{predictive 3D Gaussian geometry module} that forecasts how workspace geometry evolves over time.
 A coarse 3D spatial query grid is decoded into Gaussian primitives representing the scene at future timesteps.
 To focus geometric capacity where precision matters most, a track-guided refinement mechanism increases Gaussian density along the predicted future keypoint trajectories of the joints, yielding higher resolution around anticipated motion and interaction regions.
 The resulting 3DGS representation is supervised through future depth-map rendering, providing a geometry-focused training signal without requiring color modeling.

 Both predictive modules are integrated via a block-wise causal attention hierarchy and are used only during training; inference behaves exactly like the base VLA policy.

-In summary, our main contributions are threefold: (1) We introduce \textbf{GeoPredict}, a geometry-aware VLA framework that injects future-aware kinematic and geometric priors into a continuous-action VLA policy, enhancing its ability to reason about long-horizon 3D dynamics.
-(2) We propose two complementary predictive modules: a trajectory-level kinematic predictor that encodes and forecasts multi-step robot keypoint motion, and a predictive 3D Gaussian geometry module with track-guided refinement that allocates geometric capacity to task-relevant interaction regions.
-(3) We demonstrate that GeoPredict delivers consistent and substantial improvements over strong VLA baselines on RoboCasa Human-50, LIBERO, and multiple real-world manipulation tasks, particularly those requiring precise spatial reasoning and geometric robustness.
+In summary, our main contributions are threefold: (1) We introduce \textbf{GeoPredict}, a geometry-aware VLA framework that injects future-aware kinematic and geometric priors into a continuous-action VLA policy, enhancing reasoning about long-horizon 3D dynamics.
+(2) We propose two complementary predictive modules: a trajectory-level kinematic predictor forecasting multi-step robot keypoint motion, and a predictive 3D Gaussian geometry module with track-guided refinement that allocates geometric capacity to task-relevant interaction regions.
+(3) We show that GeoPredict delivers consistent and substantial improvements over strong VLA baselines on RoboCasa Human-50, LIBERO, and real-world manipulation tasks, particularly those requiring precise spatial reasoning and geometric robustness.